 The application of polymers makes original bitumen available for application under unfavourable climatic conditions and heavy loads.
 Often, the so-called SBS-polymers (styrene-butadiene-styrene) are used for bitumen modification.
-By its nature, they are caoutchouc (rubber).
-Interacting with bitumen, SBS-polymers increase their flexibility, elasticity and strength.
-Such polymers reduce the binder’s sensitivity to extreme temperatures and allows for significant improvement of its performance characteristics compared with unmodified bitumen.
+By nature, they are caoutchouc (rubber).
+Interacting with bitumen, SBS-polymers increase its flexibility, elasticity and strength.
+Such polymers reduce the binder’s sensitivity to extreme temperatures and allow for significant improvement of its performance characteristics compared with unmodified bitumen.

 The least expensive method of improving bitumen’s useful temperature range is to add a large amount (15% or more) of mineral filler such as chalk or talc.
 The result is a very thick product mostly used as a mastic.